DEV Arahura: History

 In 2008, Arahura underwent a $NZ9 million refit to better accommodate larger trucks and campervans.
-This included reducing some of the upper decks and installing a new cinema and cafeteria.
+This included reducing some of the upper decks lowering her passenger capacity to 550 and installing a new cinema and cafeteria, greatly improving and modernising her passenger areas.

 In 2014, she made her 50,000th Cook Strait crossing.

 In December 2014, KiwiRail announced that Arahura would be retired in 2015 after 32 years in service.
 Kaiarahi was chartered to replace her on the route.
 Arahuras last scheduled passenger voyages were on 29 July 2015, operating the 14:45 sailing to Picton and the 18:45 sailing to Wellington.
 The last freight journey took place over the following night.
-She had completed more than 52,000 crossings and 13 million km with four million passengers carried.
+She had completed more than 52,000 crossings and 13 million km with over four million passengers carried and is remembered as a key workhorse of the Cook Strait.

 On 3 October 2015, renamed Ahura and with her Interislander livery painted out, she departed Wellington, bound for the Alang scrapyard in India, being beached there on 3 November.Ferries in the News Ships Monthly January 2016 page 11 Scrapping was completed in late January 2016.